If coffee is your life blood, it deserves a special spot in your home. Here’s how to create a DIY coffee station at home.

 The reason a dresser is a great solution for your DIY coffee station is all the amazing storage with the drawers below…which brings me to my next essential item for your coffee bar….

 You definitely need storage for mugs in your coffee station at home.
 We’ve got a bit a mug collection…haha and that’s kind of an understatement.
 We love collecting mugs in all the different place we travel to.
 We store the mugs in the drawers of the vintage dresser.

 Also, we have mugs displayed on floating shelves and hooks on the wall above the dresser.
-This adds character and charm to our DIY coffee station at home.
+This adds character and charm to our home coffee station.
 I loved arranging the shelves, hook shelf and the coffee themed signs in a gallery wall above the coffee station.

 I love character that this vintage Folgers coffee tin adds to our coffee station.
 I found this at a ReStore thrift store full of old nails.
 Haha, I think they thought I was crazy when I said I wanted to buy the tin.
 I snagged it for 50 cents!

 If you’re anything like me and coffee is your lifeblood, you seriously need a home coffee station.
 Even if you don’t have extra countertop space to spare, consider bringing in furniture items like a dresser, hutch or buffet to create a coffee bar.